cloudbiskuit/notefort/README.md

 ## Prometheus & Grafana
 Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability.
 It collects and stores metrics in a time-series database, allowing for real-time monitoring of applications and infrastructure.
 Grafana is an open-source visualization and analytics platform that integrates with Prometheus to display the collected metrics in customizable, interactive dashboards.

-NOTEFORT uses Prometheus for custom metrics and Grafana.
+NOTEFORT uses Grafana and Prometheus for custom metrics.

 ## Getting Started
 This repository contains the application code, and the workflow to create ECR registries, build, and push images.
 Also, it contains Terraform files and Kubernetes manifests, and the workflows to provision AWS infrastructure, set up the EKS cluster, and deploy the application.